harman055/firstProject-demo/README.md

 # firstProject-demo
 <br>
-Hi this is my first project on git and vsCode.
+Hi this is my first project on git and visualCode.